top of page

 University of Idaho - Moscow, ID

-Ronald E. McNair Scholar; Doris Duke Conservation Scholar; National Forestry Honor Society; Dean’s List
+Dean's List; McNair Scholar; Doris Duke Conservation Scholar; National Forestry Honor Society (Xi Sigma Pi) National Society of Leadership and Success (NSLS)

 American Malacological Society / Western Society of Malacology Conference